Tom-PIT/Connected.Docs/en/Common/CodeLists/BusinessDirectory.md

 ### Import by VIES

-The **Import by VIES** action allows automatic retrieval of data from the VIES database, based on the provided VAT ID.
-This feature simplifies the process of adding entities registered within the European Union.
+Allows automatic retrieval of data from the VIES database, based on the provided VAT ID.

 ### Import

 The **Import** action enables bulk creation or updating of company records.
-When selecting **Import**, the system opens the upload interface:

 ![Import business directory](../Assets/CompaniesImport.png "Import business directory")

-The import accepts a **CSV file**.
-Drag and drop the file into the upload area or click to open the file dialog.
-The file must contain the required fields in a valid structure.

-Click **Cancel** to return to the list without importing.

-> [!NOTE]
-> Depending on your setup, some columns may be optional.
-Any additional columns that are not recognized by the system are ignored during import.

 #### Example CSV structure